thornoar/pshash/documentation/main.typ

 == Enumerating list selections

 The defining feature of the public key is that it is either publicly known or at least very easy to guess.
-Therefore, it should play little role in actually encrypting the information stored in the private key.
-It exists solely for the purpose of producing different passwords with the same private key.
+Therefore, it should play little role in actually encrypting the information stored in the private keys.
+It exists solely for the purpose of producing different passwords with the same private keys.
 So for now we will forget about it.
-In this and the following subsection we will focus on the method of mapping a private key $k in NN_0$ to an ordered selection from a set of sources in an effective and reliable way.
+In this and the following subsection we will focus on the method of mapping a (single, for now) private key $k in NN_0$ to an ordered selection from a set of sources in an effective and reliable way.

 #def("First-order choice function")[
   Let $E$ be a source, $k in NN_0$.
 The _choice function of order 1_ is defined as the following one-element list: